Gamow-Teller Strength distributions in $^{76}\textrm{Ge}$, $^{76,82}\textrm{Se}$, and $^{90,92}\textrm{Zr}$ by the Deformed Proton-neutron QRPA: Introduction

-Up to now, most conventional approaches to understand the nuclear structure are based on the spherical symmetry.
-In order to describe neutron-rich nuclei and their relevant nuclear reactions occurred in the nuclear processes, one needs to develop theoretical formalism including explicitly the deformation \cite{simkovic,saleh}.
-Ref. \cite{simkovic} exploited the Nilsson basis to the deformed quasi-particle random phase approximation (DQRPA).
-But the two-body interaction was derived from the effective separable force.
-The realistic two-body interaction derived from the realistic force is firstly exploited at Ref. \cite{saleh} only with neutron-neutron (nn) and proton-proton (pp) pairing interactions which have only isospin T = 1 and J = 0 interaction.
-But, to properly describe the deformed nuclei, the T= 0 and J = 1 pairing should be also taken into account because it is intimately related to the deformation by the J = 1 pairing.
+Up to now, many theoretical approaches to understand the nuclear structure are based on the spherical symmetry \cite{Suhonen14}.
+In order to describe the neutron-rich nuclei and their relevant nuclear reactions in the nuclear processes, one needs to develop theoretical frameworks including explicitly the deformation \cite{simkovic,saleh,sarriguren_a,sarriguren_b,sarriguren_c,sarriguren_d}.
+Ref. \cite{simkovic} exploited the Nilsson basis for deformed quasiparticle random phase approximation (DQRPA).
+But two-body interactions inside nuclei were derived from the effective separable force.
+A realistic two-body interaction derived from the realistic nucleon-nucleon (N-N) force in free space is firstly applied to $2\nu2\beta$ and $0\nu2\beta$ decays within the DQRPA at Ref. \cite{saleh}, where neutron-neutron ($nn$) and proton-proton ($pp$) pairing correlations are considered at the BCS stage.

+There are many calculations regarding the deformation effects on the GT strength distributions \cite{sarriguren_a,sarriguren_b,sarriguren_c,sarriguren_d}.
+Ref. \cite{sarriguren_a} considered the effect with the HF+RPA model using the Skyrme force.
+These calculations were extended to the deformed QRPA by exploiting the effective separable force \cite{sarriguren_b} or various effective Skyrme forces \cite{sarriguren_c,sarriguren_d}.
+But, for more {\it ab initio} calculations, it would be more desirable to start from the realistic N-N force in free space and solve the Bethe-Salpeter equation for the N-N interaction in nuclei, {\it i.e.} Brueckner $G$-matrix, as used at Ref. \cite{saleh}.

-In this work, we extend our previous QRPA based on the spherical symmetry \cite{Ch93} to the DQRPA.
-The spherical QRPA has been exploited as a useful framework for describing the nuclear reactions sensitive on the nuclear structure, such as 2$\nu$ 2$\beta$ and 0$\nu$ 2$\beta$ nuclear decay, of medium-heavy and heavy nuclei \cite{ch10}, where, as the mass number increases, the application of the shell model may have actual limits because of tremendous increase of configuration mixing due to the deformation.
+In this work, we extend our previous spherical QRPA based on the spherical symmetry \cite{Ch93} to the DQRPA \cite{Ha13_1,Ha13_2}.
+The spherical QRPA \cite{Ch93} has been exploited as a useful framework for describing the neutrino-induced reactions sensitive on the nuclear structure of medium-heavy and heavy nuclei \cite{ch10}.
+For these nuclei, the application of the shell model may have actual limits because of tremendous increase of mixing configurations as the mass number increases.

 This paper is organized as follows.
 In Sec.
 II, we introduce detailed formalism for the DQRPA and the Gamow-Teller (GT) strength.
-Numerical results and related discussions are presented at Sec.
+Numerical results and related discussions are presented in detail at Sec.
 III.
 Summary and conclusions are addressed at Sec.
 IV.